+₫ P IAT

-friat Instructor: Today's Date: Please use this form to evaluate the Medication Administration Trainin ng (MAT) course you have just completed.
-It is important for us to know whether the training met your needs.
-All response onses are anonymous.
+Instructor: Today's Date:

+Please use this form to evaluate the Medication Administration Training (MAT) course you have just completed.
+It is

 Instructions: Please use the scale below to indicate your level of agreement with each of the following statements.